 Charles Boudry specialises in trade law - with a focus on art and cultural goods.
 After working at the Legal department of the World Bank, he joined an international law firm based in Geneva.
 Charles strongly believes that Law can be a tool rather than an obstacle for growth and development.

 As a jack of all trades, Stephane manages day-to-day operations at Kiwix that are not related to coding.
 Born and raised in France, he studied and worked in Canada, West Africa and China.
-He also worked at the central Function of a Fortune-500 company and later founded his own business.
-He is not very fond of writing about himself at the third person but understands that challenges have to be met.
+He also worked at the central Function of a Fortune-500 company and later founded his own consultancy business.
+He is not very fond of writing about himself at the third person but understands that some challenges have to be met.

 Grown up in Brussels, of German nationality and since a decade living in Switzerland, Jenny Ebermann is an international innovative and visionary Senior Communications and Leadership/Personal Development Professional.
 With over 17 years of successful multicultural, cross-functional and virtual team management and senior leadership she possesses hands-on experience in the Public Sector, International Organizations, NGOs and Multinational Corporations (B2B/ B2C) in various countries and continents.

 Passionate about communications, employee enablement, leadership and development in complex settings, Jenny enjoys working with systemic, mindfulness-based methods empowering people and organizations, thus giving them timely and adequate tools in a world of increased uncertainty, complexity and volatility.
 She is currently working as CEO for Wikimedia CH and her favorite saying is: “Be the change you want to see in the world”!